-Statement on the Treatment of Patients with Infectious Diseases: The Administrative and Policy Review subcommittee (the subcommittee) reviewed Council statements pursuant to the framework for conducting periodic statement reviews that the Council approved at its last meeting.
-Initially, the subcommittee was slated to review a statement entitled "Treatment of Patients with Infectious Diseases of Uncertain Transmission."
-That statement initially was the product of a collaboration between the Council and the Council on Scientific Affairs.
+Statement on the Treatment of Patients with Infectious Diseases: Initially, the subcommittee was slated to review a statement entitled "Treatment of Patients with Infectious Diseases of Uncertain Transmission."
+That statement was the product of a collaboration between the Council and the Council on Scientific Affairs.
 The impetus for the statement was the SARS outbreak in spring 2003; the statement was submitted to the Council for approval in 2005.
 During the course of preparing agenda material for the subcommittee's meeting at which Council statements were to be discussed, it was discovered that the statement has been archived.
 Apparently, the Council on Scientific Affairs determined that two documents available by the Centers for Disease Control, a 2016 document entitled "CDC Summary of Infection Prevention Practices in Dental Settings: Basic Expectations for Safe Care" and the "Guidelines for Infection Control in Dental Health-Care Settings - 2003" adequately treat the clinical aspects of treating patients who may be infected with diseases with unknown transmissibility parameters.